Mr Brubakers Strawberry Alarm Clock: Album title and artwork

 DJ Food used multiple clockwork parts and a single strawberry to create a literal presentation of the album title for the artwork.

-The album title, Mr Brubakers Strawberry Alarm Clock, with "Brubakers" spelt without an apostrophe, takes its name from the film Mr. Brubaker and from 1960s acid rock band Strawberry Alarm Clock, a band who played a role in "the counter-culture's evolution towards the electronic era."
+The album title, Mr Brubakers Strawberry Alarm Clock, with "Brubakers" spelt without an apostrophe, takes its name from the 1980 prison drama film Brubaker and from 1960s acid rock band Strawberry Alarm Clock, a band who played a role in "the counter-culture's evolution towards the electronic era."
 Journalists hold different opinions as to whether the album title fits the album; Louise Grey of The Independent called it a "sixties-ish title" which could "deceive" listeners, while Fact magazine feel it matches the "clockwork" feel of the music.
 DJ Food of Opemind, who felt the title was representative of Maslen going "all psychedelic with her titles," designed the album sleeve, unusually choosing to create a literal representation of the album title.
 He visited Brick Lane, London, to purchase a large bag of clock parts and a basket of strawberries, and then created a "cage" of clockwork, positioning the strawberry in the centre.
 Taking his creation into his flat's back garden on a sunny day, he sprayed the strawberry in order to make the fruit appear fresh, and Nancy Brown then photographed this for the front cover.